We will be closed Monday February 20th, 2023 in observance of President's Day.

 A miscarriage is the spontaneous loss of pregnancy before 20 weeks’ gestation.
-An estimated 15% to 20% of clinically confirmed pregnancies end in miscarriage, but the actual miscarriage rate per conception is even higher, since up to 50% of conceptions end in miscarriage before a woman’s next period is due.
+An estimated 15% to 20% of clinically confirmed pregnancies end in miscarriage, but the actual miscarriage rate per conception is even higher, since up to 50% of conceptions end in miscarriage before a person’s next period is due.
 While these very early pregnancy losses frequently go undetected in the general population, people who are inseminating tend to be extremely attuned to the signs of conception, and therefore many of our recipients have had to contend with the stress and sorrow of miscarriage as part of their preconception journey.
 If you have suffered a pregnancy loss using a TSBC donor, please complete our Pregnancy Loss Report.
 Below we survey some basic facts about miscarriage and offer words of encouragement to those of you who may face this difficult—but natural—experience.

 Different issues may arise with pregnancy loss after 20 weeks gestation, losses associated with multiples births, terminations due to medical complications, and/or when a child dies in infancy.
 The organizations and books below may be useful resources for those facing these difficult events.

 Pregnancy loss is not widely discussed or acknowledged in our society, which can exacerbate the confusion and loss people often feel when it occurs.
 Yet, as noted above, anywhere from 15% to 50% of conceptions end in miscarriage.
 Approximately 80% of miscarriages occur in the first trimester.
 First trimester miscarriages are so common that they are not considered abnormal or a cause for concern unless they occur at least twice.

 Miscarriage rates go up for people in their late thirties and forties.
 At age 35, the chance of miscarrying rises to about 25%, and at age 40, it rises to about 40%.
-This is a natural result of declining fertility; the most common cause for miscarriage is chromosomal abnormality, and an older woman’s egg follicles are more likely to have suffered chromosomal damage over time.
+This is a natural result of declining fertility; the most common cause for miscarriage is chromosomal abnormality, and an older person’s egg follicles are more likely to have suffered chromosomal damage over time.